 I’m Alessandro Mingione, an interaction designer from Rome, Italy, living in Northern California.
-Right now I am contracting for early stage startups—bootstraping product ideas and hiring their first designer—but I’m also on the lookout for my next adventure.
+I’ve recently joined Tailscale as their second designer—I’m excited!
+I’m also contracting for early stage startups, bootstrapping product ideas and hiring their first designer.

 Previously, I spent 7 years working at Palantir where I wore many hats (from Product Designer to makeshift PM to front-end dabbler) on a series of experimental products that became the foundation of Palantir Foundry, Palantir’s commercial data integration platform.
 During my last 1 1/2 years there I led Design for the Foundry Security product area and collaborated with the Privacy & Civil Liberties team to create technology that promotes responsible data usage and supports privacy by design.

 In a past life I worked in the Rome contemporary art scene, helping individuals, galleries, and indie publishers define their identities through print and web, with clients like CURA, AlbumArte, and MONITOR.

 In 2010 I co-founded ALA, a non-profit that organizes workshops where precollege students and contemporary artists work together to experiment new education paradigms based on hands-on collaboration.
 We are still alive and kicking!

 While I’m mostly self-taught and dropped out of school thrice, I was trained in The Old Ways: I learned the dark art of type design in Leipzig, Germany, under Fred Smeijers, and studied editorial design in Rome, under Francesco Mazzenga.